Who Am I?

 Over time I've amassed thousands of 'keepers' and it's always difficult to decide which images to include in a portfolio.
 In particular I've come to realise that those images I consider to be my best work aren't necessarily the same images that others consider to be my best, so many of the images presented here were actually chosen by others.
 I was once told that my images "tell tales."
 Because I share my name with a professional portrait and wedding photographer in England, as well as a well known American video artist, I've been using 'telltaleimages' as a moniker for my photographic work for the past 14 years.

-I've lived in a small village in Gwynedd, Wales for the past 23 years.
-Before that I lived in Adelaide, Australia.
-By the way, I don't do social media.
+By the way, I don't do any of the standard social media.
 It wasn't me that wrote that.
-Nor do I write in the third person.
-It sounds even more pretentious.
+And I don't write in the third person either.
+That's even more pretentious.